 Areas of Need: 2024 Recruiting Class

-1. Shooting, Shooting, Shooting – Providence nailed its needs with a Bynum successor in Jayden Pierre.
-Pierre has a lot of growing to do, but I feel confident in stating that they have landed their point guard of the future.
-Cooley didn’t put all of his eggs in one basket and replenished the backcourt with combo guard type players in collegiate transfers in Devin Carter and Corey Floyd Jr. Devin Carter may aspire to test the NBA waters after the 2023-2024 season, but I expect Floyd Jr. to be a foundational piece of the starting 5 for years to come.
+- Shooters and Scorers – Ryan Mela checks this box with flying colors.
+He is a wing that can threaten from deep, but also attack off the dribble.
+He has had a monstrous senior year, and I think the consensus is that English found a gem of a local recruit.
+Cooley didn’t put all of his eggs in one basket and replenished the backcourt with combo guard type players in collegiate transfers in Devin Carter and Corey Floyd Jr. Devin Carter will likely be gone after his all-worldly season, but I expect Floyd Jr. to be a foundational piece of the starting 5 for years to come.
 English made his first mark as the Friar coach by landing George Mason transfer Justyn Fernandez.
 He reminds me a lot of Corey Floyd Jr. with a bit more athleticism, but less physicality/strength.
 He’s known as a shooter, but hasn’t really showcased that at the collegiate level to date.
+There have been comments about Fernandez being one of the best shooters on the team, but I want to see that come to fruition not just in practice, but when the bright lights come on.
+Fernandez should have 3 years in a Friar uniform.
+The duo of Floyd Jr. and Fernandez is a heck of a start on the wing for the post 2023-2024 version of the Friars.

-Providence doesn’t have enough players on the roster that threaten the opposition from deep.
-PC needs to land one or two of these type of players in the 2024 class.
-This should be one of the two main priorities of the 2024 high school class, with the other priority below.
+PC may look to add another wing to complement Mela.
+Simply put, English needs to add more players who can create one on one.
+This should be one of the two main priorities of the 2024 high school class, with the other main priority below.

 RECRUITS OF INTEREST